 There are also various ways to make your students practice what they’ve learned.
 For instance, you can share online worksheets, set up role-plays, play games, or have students interview each other.
 Choosing the practice activities for your classes depends on the topic you’re teaching and which activities you think can help students reach the lesson objectives.

-As you outline the games or exercises that you want to weave into your lessons, don’t forget to state the mechanics of each one.
+As you outline the games or activities that you want to weave into your lessons, don’t forget to state the mechanics of each one.
 Do you need to split the class into teams?
 How will you assign roles to students performing a dialogue?

 Have students without prior English experience?
 Get tips for teaching English online to beginners.